scipy/scipy.org/www/dev-zone.rst

 We need your help!
 ------------------

-This is a distributed, volunteer project with many contributors.
-The best way to join our effort is to start participating in one of the developer :doc:`mailing lists <mailing-lists>`.
+This is a distributed, volunteer project and we welcome additional contributors.
+If you're keen to help out, a good start is to monitor the :doc:`mailing lists <mailing-lists>`.
+You'll soon begin to recognize the areas where your assistance and expertise can make a difference.

 Steering Committee
 ------------------